-In celebration of womxn all around the globe, we have decided to put the focus on femxle-owned projects from within our extended family.
-In our first round, we would like to give the platform to ROOTS Berlin, a Berlin-based group focussed on building a sustainable community that connects the dots between the BIPoC community by offering different workshops centered around mutual aid and collective solidarity.
-But we’d rather let Ola, Fily, and Naima do the talking, which is why we’ve asked them to introduce their project and share their views on womxnhood.
+In celebration of womxn all around the globe, we’re focusing on femxle-owned projects from within our extended family.
+We start with ROOTS Berlin (Instagram), a collective that connects the dots between the BIPoC community by offering different workshops around mutual aid and solidarity.
+We’ll let Ola, Fily, and Naima take it from here.

-Roots: The idea to work together came to us, Ola, Fily, and Naima, last year in summer.
+ROOTS Berlin: The idea to work together came to us, Ola, Fily, and Naima, last year in summer.
 One of the main reasons was the intensity of the past year.
-During the 2020 BLM movement, we personally felt collective solidarity in our community for the first time, which motivated us to continue working on sustainable community-building projects.
+During the 2020 BLM movement, we felt collective solidarity in our community for the first time.
+This motivated us to continue working on sustainable community-building projects.

-We have made it our goal to work internally according to the principle of Mutual Aid in order to authentically reflect it externally as well.
+Our goal is to work internally according to the principle of mutual aid.
 It is a principle in which we no longer imagine ourselves as individual brands, consumers or entrepreneurs in endless competition, but as a collective connected by compassion, cooperation and the spirit of participatory democracy.

 What is your definition of womanhood?

-Naima: To me womanhood means the celebration of all women, the recognition and acceptance of all our differences and our sacred sensitivity, empathy and strength.
+Naima: To me, womanhood means the celebration of all women.
+It means recognizing and accepting all our differences and our sacred sensitivity, empathy and strength.

 Ola: Something which can’t be measured in degrees (having bigger breasts, giving birth doesn’t make you more of a woman).
 Womanhood is more like a state of mind, something which comes from within.